HeadBodyScript/gravestone-dungeons.github.io/data/readme.md

  ┗ ?some companions are class exclusive but can be traded ✓ FIX STATS WITH BOW/CROSSBOW
 FIX TELEPORT SPELL
+● ADD BASE STATS ON WEAPONS AFTER STATS APPLY
+● FIX PLAYER INIT STAT NOT WORKING

 # IDEAS
-● Make an enchantment that stores up node buffs ability -> 1 time use spawn point ability -> create a check point you can tp to when ability is re-casted
+● Make an enchantment that stores up node buffs ability -> 1 time use spawn point ability -> create a check point you can tp to when ability is re-casted ● IMPORTANT IDEA: MAKE AN ICE CASTLE IN THE ICE BIOME () Bows with mage abilities
+● FOR EACH CLASS MAKE A BOSS FIGHT THAT GIVES/UPGRADES SOMETHING ABOUT YOUR CLASS

+STATS -> same system as artifacts in genshin
+Random stats / low chance of being a bad/weak item / low chance of high stats / random every stat / max 4 stats

 Buy/unlock ultimate abilities per class
 Find trinkets in dungeons that you can sell